Australian masked owl: Description

 Brown feathers surround a white, heart-shaped mask.
 Their dorsal plumage is brown, aside from light gray spots on the upper back.
 Their front is white with brown spots.
 Their eye color varies from black to dark brown.
 The species have sexual dimorphism, females are darker shaded and larger than males.

 Male masked owls' weights ranges from 420 to 800 g, while females are typically much larger ranging from 545 to 1260 g.
 Length ranges between 330 to 410 mm for males and 390 to 500 mm for females.
 Wing span is up to 1280 mm for southern female masked owls.
 Masked owls follow the typical pattern of birds from the tropics being much smaller than birds from temperate regions.
-In this instance, Tasmanian masked owls are the largest and the largest of the entire barn-owl family.
+In this instance, Tasmanian masked owls are the largest of the entire barn-owl family.
 Among the species in the family, only the greater sooty owl is on average heavier than the Australian masked owl but the Tasmanian species is rather larger and heavier even than the greater sooty owl.
 The mean weight of the nominate subspecies was found to be 476 g in males and 630 g in females while in Tasmania, mean weighs for males were 632 g and for females were 845 g.